arathnim/destructuring-match/README.md

 `(destructuring-match (optional :mode matching-mode) expression match-form &rest body)`

 ### clauses
-* `switch &rest forms` matches any number of forms, takes the first to work
+* `choice &rest forms` matches any number of forms, takes the first to work
 * `single var` causes it to match only one element of the list
 * `optional &rest forms` if it matches, take that out of the list, keep matching either way
 * `test var function` makes the form match the condition described as well as the structure of the match